-(2) Liquidity and Financing Risk
+1.2 Liquidity and Financing Risk

-Under policies and regulations, the Company mainly grants loans funding form its proprietary capital and bank borrowings which are pledged by deposits.
+Under policies and regulations, the Company's funds are mainly from its proprietary capital, shareholder loans and bank borrowings.
 According to the liquidity information of the Company in the year end, the Company is fully capable of repaying all bank borrowings and Suzhou Qian Dai borrowings.